skiphansen/pano_progfpga/Series2.md

 ## Series 2 rev C SPI memory map

-The minimum erase size is 64k bytes.
+8 megabyte flash with a minimum erase size is 64k bytes.

 The size of an uncompressed xc6ls100 bitstream size is 3317908 (0x32A094) bytes bytes or 51 erase sectors.